ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 ![N|Solid](http://i.imgur.com/eOf1Znw.png)

 Figure 1 depicts how a user might transfer an asset from one blockchain to another, when an asset is transmitted from a blockchain that does not have smart contract capabilities.
 This figure also demonstrates how those assets might be unlocked and used later by another user on the originating blockchain.
 The arrows are numbered to demonstrate the flow of a possible set of transactions, as the asset moves from identity to identity.
-In step 1, the originating user, sends assets to an Asset Book generated address.
+In step 1, the originating user, sends assets to an Proof generated address.
 In steps 2 thru 3, The DAD is monitoring information of generated addresses and once the address confirms receipt of the transaction, the DAD then sends a representation of the asset to another blockchain, while copying the transaction to its sidechain.
 In the proposed solution, that user can then transfer the asset within their own permissioned chain, and then a user can send the asset back to the originating chain.
 When this is done in step 4, a transaction is crafted using the secured key of the created address to send funds to the destination user at the bottom of the diagram.
 This transaction is also stored on the sidechain.

 When an asset or contract is transferred from one blockchain to another, a common protocol must be shared.
 This allows the same asset to be transferred back to the originating chain and moved from there.
 To accomplish this, the private key or other credentials need to access the locked funds in the originating transfer address controlled by the proposed solution’s node and then access the holding address and transmit the asset in question.